RebeldeCuantico/network_packet_parser/README.md

 ## Features

-- Parsing of Ethernet frames
+-Parsing of Ethernet frames
-- Parsing of IPv4 headers
+-Parsing of IPv4 headers
+-Parsing of TCP headers
-- Determination of the required analyzer type based on packet content
+-Determination of the required analyzer type based on packet content

 ## Installation